gmdaoeth/artist-info/README.md

 - Click `Download Blob` to download the code archive
 - Unpack the archive

-Please verify that the stored script is correct e.g. by rerendering the genesis token using the downloaded code.
+Please verify that the stored script is correct e.g. by

+- rerendering the genesis token using the downloaded code
+- performing a simple `diff` to the latest version

 You can fetch the seed for a given token directly from the collection contract on etherscan: